Medical School: MD/DO

 Would it look bad if I took time off?

 Absolutely not!
-Many medical schools look favorably on older applicants because they are generally more mature and have more extensive life and work experience.
+Most medical schools look favorably on older applicants because they are generally more mature and have more extensive life and work experience.
 If you choose to take time off, however, make sure that you are still doing things to enhance your application (volunteering, etc.).

 I don't think I want to pursue a career in healthcare anymore.
 What else can I do?